 Much of the teaching in all subjects in the Steiner stream is done through a rich repertoire stories told by the class teacher.
 Recalling and discussing the stories in a natural spontaneous manner is an essential component of our program.
 The oral approach is used all through Steiner education, and mastering oral communication is seen as integral to all learning.
 Regular singing, poetry recitation and recorder playing from class one onwards, also dancing and rhythmic work taken each morning, all sharpen the powers of concentrated listening.

 We provide an enriched approach to learning through a daily Main Lesson that considers a particular theme across a three to four week period.
 A main lesson can be seen as similar to an multidisciplinary, integrated unit of work.
 The overarching themes for the stories on which these main lessons are based, sees children begin with fairy and folk tales in the early years, then move into fables and mythology, and then to history.
 These themes are complimented through regular lessons in dance, drama, craft and Eurythmy.

 The children in our Steiner stream participate in a drama performance each year.
 These wonderful performances bring the main lesson content alive for the children and parents alike to enjoy.
 The younger classes begin with choral and group speaking moving to individual performances in the Greek main lessons in class five.

 Children in our Steiner stream participate in both whole-school specialist and stream specific programs.

-French - Madame Marie teaches French to all our classes.
-Find out more about Marie's L.O.T.E. program here.
+French - Madame Carmen teaches French to all our classes.
+Find out more about Carmen's L.O.T.E. program here.